MEET THE CAST

 Thelma Dangerfield is a volunteer at the Lamar County Genealogical Society Library, where she researched three lynchings that took place in Paris, Texas.
 An exhibit she created is on view at the Lamar County Historical Society.
 Thelma is also Treasurer of the local NAACP chapter.

 Sonny Gray was born and raised in Shubuta, Mississippi, where lynchings took place in 1918 and 1942 at the town's "Hanging Bridge."
-He helps to preserve memory of these killings through upkeep of a burial site nearby.
+He helps to preserve memory of these killings by maintaining a path to a burial site nearby.

 Rev. Dr. Andre Johnson is a member of the Lynching Sites Project of Memphis, helping to memorialize lynchings in Shelby County.
 He is an Assistant Professor of Communication Studies at the University of Memphis and Senior Pastor at Gifts of Life Ministries.

 Hattie Lawson is a minister, community activist, and retired fifth-grade teacher.
 She is the coordinator of the Moore's Ford Movement, a coalition of citizens dedicated to investigating and memorializing the lynchings of two African American couples in Monroe, Georgia in July 1946.

-Kimberly Wilson is the great-great-niece of journalist John B. Mitchell, Jr., editor of the black newspaper The Richmond Planet and one of the great anti-lynching advocates in American history.
+Kimberly Wilson is the great-great-niece of journalist John Mitchell, Jr., editor of the black newspaper The Richmond Planet and one of the great anti-lynching advocates in American history.
 Ms. Wilson is Deputy Director for Human Resources, Volunteers, and Community Service at the Virginia Museum of Fine Arts.

 Dr. Mia Bay is Professor of History at Rutgers University, where she directs the Center for Race and Ethnicity.
 She is the author of The White Image in the Black Mind: African-American Ideas About White People 1830-1925 and To Tell the Truth Freely: The Life of Ida B. Wells.